icapps/nodejs_boilerplate/README.md

 ## License

-Symfony is released under the under terms of the [MIT License](LICENSE).
+This project is licensed under the ISC License - see the [LICENSE.md](LICENSE) file for details